-MA applicants should upload attachments of the supplemental documents listed below to the online application.
-Applicants to the MA program are welcome to submit a website link or URL for an online creative portfolio, but they are not required to do so.
+MAH and MAS applicants should upload the supplemental documents listed below to the online application.
+Applicants to the MAH program are welcome to submit a website link or URL for an online creative portfolio, but they are not required to do so.
 All MFA and PhD applicants must submit a link or URL for their personal website including the materials described below.
 All non-portfolio required materials should be uploaded in your status portal in the online application.
 In addition to the requirements listed here, international applicants for any program should check the section for “Instructions for International Applicants”.
 Any questions about the application process may be directed to Bradley Hendricks.
 Supplemental materials, including unofficial transcripts, can be uploaded after you have completed the first part of the application.

 1. Statement of Educational and Career Goals Usually one to two pages will be sufficient.
 Applicants should discuss their reasons for pursuing this unique degree blending STEM (Science, Technology, Engineering and Math) fields and the arts.

 3. GRE Scores sent to to Institution Code 0370 SUNY U Buffalo Media Study

 1. Statement of Purpose This should be a one to two-page outline of the student’s academic and research interests which they plan to pursue in the program.
 It is also beneficial for the student to include the secondary field related to Media Study that they plan to pursue in graduate work.

 [3.
 Optional personal website - May include writing samples and creative work.]

 MFA Applicants: Personal Websites Required and Must Include